Checkerboard graph monodromies: Introduction

 The way of proving \cref{braidthm} is by reconstructing the monodromy of a prime positive braid link from its linking graph.
 With a connected linking graph, we will associate an abstract surface $\Sigma$ with boundary together with a homeomorphism $\varphi: \Sigma \to \Sigma$.
 Such a pair $(\Sigma,\varphi)$ is called an \emph{open book} and determines a fibred link in a 3-manifold.
 Our description makes crucial use of the bipartite nature of the dual graphs of linking graphs.
 As we will see, the construction of the open book $(\Sigma,\varphi)$ extends to all connected \emph{checkerboard graphs}, i.e.\ finite simple connected plane oriented graphs whose bounded regions carry a checkerboard colouring.
 The orientation of an induced boundary cycle of a black or white face is required to be in the clockwise or anticlockwise sense, respectively.
 Furthermore, we need an additional technical assumption, which is discussed in \cref{defs}.
 As a consequence, we obtain a natural extension of the class of prime positive braid links.

 \begin{theorem} Every connected checkerboard graph $\Gamma$ determines a unique open book $(\Sigma,\varphi)$ of a strongly quasipositive fibred link $L$ in $S^3$.
-If $\Gamma$ is the linking graph of a positive braid word $\beta$, then $L$ is isotopic to the closure of $\beta$. \end{theorem}

-The class of links associated with connected checkerboard graphs also includes the class of positive fibred arborescent links.
-Indeed, we will see that for plane trees with a certain orientation, the corresponding link coincides with the fibred arborescent link obtained by plumbing positive Hopf bands along that tree.
+If $\Gamma$ is the linking graph of a positive braid word $\beta$, then $L$ is isotopic to the closure of $\beta$. \end{theorem} Here a strongly quasipositive fibred link is a fibred link whose corresponding open book supports the unique tight contact structure on $S^3$~\cite{He}.
+The class of links associated with connected checkerboard graphs also includes the class of weight two arborescent links, i.e.\ links arising as the boundary of a plumbing of positive Hopf bands along plane trees.
+Indeed, we will see that for $\Gamma$ a plane tree with a certain orientation, the corresponding fibred link $L$ coincides with the fibred arborescent link obtained by plumbing positive Hopf bands along the tree, as described in~\cite{BS}.

 The next section makes the definition of checkerboard graphs and their relation to positive braids precise.
 In order to associate an open book with connected checkerboard graphs, we need to single out a conjugacy class of Coxeter elements in certain Artin groups.
 This is done in \cref{Cox} and is based on an extension of Steinberg's Lemma for trees to checkerboard graphs~\cite{Ste}.
 The construction of open books is then carried out in \cref{checkopenbooks}, and \cref{sec:thm2} contains the core of the proof of \cref{graphthm}.
-We observe that \cref{graphthm} implies \cref{braidthm}. \Cref{sec:orientation} discusses the significance of the orientation of checkerboard graphs, and compares oriented links associated with tree-like checkerboard graphs with Bonahon-Siebenmann's unoriented arborescent links.
-In \cref{sec:table}, we exhibit an example of a checkerboard graph whose associated knot is neither the closure of a positive braid, nor a positive fibred arborescent knot.
-For this purpose, we discuss how to recover the Seifert matrix of a knot from its checkerboard graph, and we present a list of all positive fibred arborescent knots and positive braid knots of genus five or less.
+We observe that \cref{graphthm} implies \cref{braidthm}. \Cref{sec:orientation} discusses the significance of the orientation of checkerboard graphs, in particular for trees.
+In \cref{sec:table}, we exhibit an example of a checkerboard graph whose associated knot is neither the closure of a positive braid, nor a weight two arborescent knot.
+For this purpose, we discuss how to recover the Seifert matrix of a knot from its checkerboard graph, and we present a list of all weight two arborescent knots and positive braid knots of genus five or less.
 The paper closes with a list of problems and questions in \cref{sec:perspectives}.

 \paragraph{\emph{Acknowledgements:}} We thank Filip Misev for explaining us the fibre surface of a cycle, Peter Feller for confusing us with fake cycles, Francis Bonahon for discussing the symmetries of trees, and Pierre Dehornoy for pointing out that linking graphs admit a checkerboard colouring.